 Information from many kennels including photographs

-A free copy of the Yearbook which is usually distributed in early May.
+A free copy of the Yearbook for members, which is usually distributed in early May.
 The annual Newsletter is posted to members in December.

 English Setters 'Into The Millennium'

 To celebrate the Millennium The English Setter Association decided to publish a book about the breed jointly written by many well-known top UK English Setter breeders.
 This comprehensive book is as relevant today as it was when written and is the ideal book for prospective, new and novice owners.
 Importantly it is also the ideal reference book for current owners and dog enthusiasts wishing find more information and to form an understanding of the breed.

 The book contents are broken down into 14 highly informative chapters with quality photographs, line drawings, illustrative plates, a brief description for each chapter is shown below.

 Chapters 1 & 2 give a history of both the English Setter and also the Association.